 Maximum Food Cost is the maximum amount that your food costs should reach.
 Any higher and your restaurant runs a risk of heavy losses.
-To calculate maximum food cost, first convert all your expenses into percentage.
+To calculate maximum food cost, first convert all your expenses into a percentage.
 Then use these formulas:-

 100% – (All Expenses%) = Maximum Food Cost %